TafadzwaMangena/mildew-detection-in-cherry-leaves/README.md

 # Mildew Detection in Cherry Leaves

+- This project focuses on developing an automated system for detecting powdery mildew in plants using machine learning techniques.
+The solution leverages deep learning models to classify images of plant leaves as either "Infected" or "Uninfected" with powdery mildew.
+The project uses a convolutional neural network (CNN) trained on labeled leaf images to detect and predict the presence of mildew with high accuracy.

+- By integrating this model into a user-friendly web application, powered by Streamlit, users can upload plant images and receive instant predictions about whether their plant is infected with powdery mildew.
+The app provides real-time feedback with visualizations of prediction probabilities, helping users take timely action to prevent further spread of the disease.

+- The live application can be found [here](https://mildew-detection-in-cherry-leaves-vsfn.onrender.com)

 ## Dataset Content

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.